 Abraham Ancer is a notable, up-and-coming young player on the PGA TOUR.
 This rising star was born in South Texas and grew up in Reynosa, Mexico, where he lived until age 14.
 His parents are natives of Mexico, and he has dual citizenship in Mexico and the United States.
 He played golf at Odessa College and the University of Oklahoma, where he graduated in 2013.
 During his year at Odessa, Ancer was a first-team All-American, and finished in a tie for second in the Junior College National Golf Championship.
 He was also a recipient of the Jack Nicklaus Player of the Year award.
 At Oklahoma, he saw the most success during his first year, winning twice while having the sixth-lowest scoring average in Oklahoma history of 72.03.
 He ended up second in all-time scoring average.
 Abraham turned professional in 2013, and has been on the PGA TOUR since 2018.
 He was a member of the 2019 President’s Cup, and is best known for his breakout performance where he went undefeated only to fall to Tiger Woods in match play on Sunday, and having several top-25 finishes in the 2018-2019 and 2019-2020 seasons.

-- Best finishes 2nd at 2020 American Express and the RBC Heritage
+- Finished 2nd at the 2021 Wells Fargo Championship, 2020 American Express and the 2020 RBC Heritage

 - Member of the 2019 President's Cup International team